crcn/mojojs.com/content/docs/0 Getting Started/3 Installation.article.md

 ## Starter Kit

+<iframe class="video" src="//www.youtube.com/embed/FSq_yUbHkfQ" frameborder="0" allowfullscreen></iframe>

 The **best** way to start using MojoJS is to download the [starter kit](https://github.com/mojo-js/mojo-starter).
 Before you begin, **make sure you have [NodeJS](http://nodejs.org/) installed**.

-Once you've downloaded NodeJS, and the starter kit, simply double-click the `server` file to start running your seed application, then open up `http://localhost:8080` in your browser.
+Once you've downloaded the starter kit, simply double-click the `server` file to start running your  application, then open up `http://localhost:8085` in your browser.

-If you're comfortable with terminal, then you can also run `npm install; npm start` in the application directory.
+If you're comfortable with terminal, you can also run `npm install; npm start` in the application directory.

 Below are a list of available commands you can run for the starter kit.

 #### npm install